We're Open

 A favourite evening for many is the weekly ‘skivolution’ event where local instructors show off their tricks to a medley of music with a spectacular firework display as the finale.
 A toboggan night is held on the 8km run at Hochgurgl when the grill at the end of the slopes becomes a lively watering hole.
 Ice skating, curling and horse riding are a few of the après activities on offer, and there are several guided hikes to embark on.

-Best time to ski Obergurgl
+Best Time to Visit Obergurgl

 Due to the high altitudes of the ski area, which reaches up to a mighty 3080m, conditions here are snow-sure throughout the long season which usually runs from November to May - during this time skiing back to the resort is pretty much guaranteed.